szcompressor/SZ3/README.md

 * SZ 3.0.1 Improve the build process.
 * SZ 3.0.2 Support point-wise relative error bound mode.
 * SZ 3.1.0 The default algorithm is now interpolation+Lorenzo.
 * SZ 3.1.1 Add OpenMP support.
 Works for all algorithms.
+Please enable it using the config file.
 * SZ 3.1.2 Support configuration file (INI format).
 Example can be found in 'test/sz3.config'.
 * SZ 3.1.3 Support more error control mode: PSNR, L2Norm, ABS_AND_REL, ABS_OR_REL.
 Support INT32 and INT64 datatype.
 * SZ 3.1.4 Support running on Windows.
 Please refer to https://github.com/szcompressor/SZ3/issues/5#issuecomment-1094039224 for instructions.